engeniousio/orchestrator-docs/docs/setup-orchestrator.md

           <strong>Timeout for Test</strong>: Sift will abort execution of a test case after this number of seconds.
         </li>
         <li>
-            <strong>Path to the application APK</strong>: Path to an APK containing a debug build of your application under test (usually it is built with `./gradlew :app:assembleDebug` command, binaries are build in a directory like app/build/outputs/apk/debug).
+            <strong>Path to the application APK</strong>: Path to an APK containing a debug build of your application under test (usually it is built with <code>./gradlew :app:assembleDebug</code> command, binaries are build in a directory like app/build/outputs/apk/debug).
         </li>
         <li>
-            <strong>Path to the androidTest APK</strong>: Path to an APK that contains your tests (usually it is built with `./gradlew :app:assembleDebugAndroidTest` command,  binaries are build in a directory like app/build/outputs/apk/androidTest/debug)
+            <strong>Path to the androidTest APK</strong>: Path to an APK that contains your tests (usually it is built with <code>./gradlew :app:assembleDebugAndroidTest</code> command,  binaries are build in a directory like app/build/outputs/apk/androidTest/debug)
         </li>
         <li>
             <strong>Report Title</strong>: Title to use for a generated HTML report.